Themekraft/tk-google-fonts/readme.txt

 The Plugin auto detects your site security and use https to load the google fonts if SSL is enabled.

 = Great for SEO =
-Fonts get loaded so that they not harm your page speed and take care of your ranking
+TK Google Fonts help shoot your website rankink by reducing your website loadtime.

 = Use within theme options =